paullaster/manage-fuel-bussiness-ui/README.md

 <li>Vite v5 and latest</li>
 </ul>

-Clone to this project to you development environment using this link:
+Clone to this project to your development environment using this link:
 <a href="https://github.com/finiflow/fuelcloud-ui.git" target="_blank"> `https://github.com/finiflow/fuelcloud-ui.git`</a>
 `git clone  https://github.com/finiflow/fuelcloud-ui.git`

 Navigate to the project root folder and
-###### Run the following commands after cloning the project
+##### Run the following commands after cloning the project
 `npm run install` to install dependencies and dev-dependencies packages for this project

 Then run `npm run dev` to serve the project on your local host.